 While access to certain buildings is restricted, visitors are welcome to leisurely wander the serene landscaped grounds.
 Admission is free, but visitors are required to dress modestly, covering their knees and shoulders.
 Complimentary sarongs are available at the entrance for those needing appropriate attire during their visit.

 While Truc Lam Lake presents a picturesque view from higher vantage points, there has been a minor construction activity at ground level.
 In addition, there are several local restaurants along the lake’s shore and boat rentals available for lake outings.
-It wouldn’t be unexpected if this area undergoes further development to boost tourism in Dalat in the upcoming years.
+This area will likely undergo further development to boost tourism in Dalat in the upcoming years.

 The ~2 km cable car travels from Robin mountain with stunning views over the town and the Truc Lam lake and the zen monastery.